Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ### Coding Style

 1. Use f-strings for output formation (except logging when we stay with lazy `logging.info("Hello %s!", name)`.
-2. Black code formatter is used using a `pre-commit` hook.
+2. You can use `pre-commit` to make sure your code style is correct.

 ### Documentation